Check Mark Icon100% Satisfaction Guaranteed

 Upon noticing moisture around your water heater, don’t panic.
 First, rule out condensation as a potential cause before assuming it’s a leak.

-- For electric water heaters: Wipe the heater’s exterior and look for returning uniform moisture; if present, it is likely condensation.
+• For electric water heaters: Dry the exterior, check for uniform moisture; if present, it is likely condensation.
 Also, check if HVAC systems or water supply lines nearby could be the water source, as leaks from these could mimic a water heater issue.

 3. Corrosion and Rust